 Perry was 18 or 19 when he was first inspired to write and act.
 He was watching The Oprah Winfrey Show, he explains, and "[Oprah] said it was cathartic to write things down and I, at the time, didn't know what 'cathartic' meant, I had to find a dictionary to look it up.
 And once I did, I started writing a lot of my own experiences down."
 He didn't have much privacy at home, so he used different character names to disguise himself in case anyone found his writing.

-Perry's action thriller Alex Cross is out on DVD this month; he says it was the arc of the story that attracted him to the role.
+Perry is currently starring in the new action thriller Alex Cross; he says it was the arc of the story that attracted him to the role.
 "I loved that he's a family man," Perry says.
 "And then he goes to work as this officer, a psychologist and he is someone else and then by the end of the film, he's this lion that has been unleashed that he has to tame within himself."

 On creating the character of Madea

 "Madea is a cross between my mother and my aunt and watching Eddie Murphy, the brilliant Eddie Murphy, do The Klumps.
 I thought — maybe I should try my hand at a female character.
 And that's what came up.
 I thought I'd imitate the funniest person that I know, and she is the exactly the PG version of my mother and my aunt, and I loved having an opportunity to pay homage to them.
 She's a strong, witty, loving, I mean really, just like my mother used to be before she died.
 She would beat the hell out of you but make sure the ambulance got there in time to make sure they could set your arm back, you know what I mean?
 Because the love was there inside all of it.
 I know it sounds really strange, but that's the old-school mentality.
 That's why I think the character is so popular, because a lot of people miss that type of grandmother, everybody is so worried about being politically correct that she's no longer around."

 On forgiving his abusive father